Joseph T. Kelliher

+Education

 Kelliher received his bachelor's degree from Georgetown University's School of Foreign Service in 1983.
 In 1994 he graduated with a Juris Doctor, magna cum laude, from Washington College of Law at American University.

+Career

 Kelliher worked in a private law firm and then on the staff of U.S. Representative Joe Barton, a Republican from Texas.
 He served as legislative programs director for the American Nuclear Energy Council and represented Public Service Electric and Gas Company (PSEG) until 1995.

 In 1995 he went to work for the U.S. House Committee on Commerce as Republican (majority) counsel for electricity, nuclear waste, hydropower, and energy conservation matters, as well as oversight of the U.S. Department of Energy (DOE) and FERC.
 In that capacity he managed a number of bills that became law.
 In 1998 Kelliher drafted the first comprehensive electricity legislation that eventually became the electricity provisions of the Energy Policy Act of 2005.

 After leaving the Hill in 2000, he briefly reentered the private practice of law, and also served on the Bush/Cheney Presidential Transition Team in late 2000 and early 2001.
 Kelliher then went to work for DOE where he served as a senior policy advisor to the Secretary of Energy on electricity and other domestic energy issues, including doing staff work for the National Energy Policy Development Group, commonly known as the Cheney Energy Task Force.
 He played an important role in developing the federal response to the California and Western Power Crisis of 2000-2001.
 Kelliher also was a principal drafter of the Bush Administration's National Energy Strategy, which guided federal policy from 2001 to 2009.